krptn/krypton/README.md

 ```
 # Build/Setup the extension:
 First please build and install openssl3 before building pysec.
 Currently only windows is supported.
 For release, please download openssl from the website.
 Only use the openssl submodule in this repo for dev/test.
+Please install openssl in the /openssl-install directory.